During a morning jog, two friends take a detour to explore a mysterious spiral staircase that leads to a trap.

 “Yay!”
 Chloe cheered as she jogged to the staircase.

 Sydney followed.
 Without a second thought, Chloe ran up several steps while Sydney stopped to inspect the staircase for safety.
-The staircase didn’t fall with Chloe on it, but Sydney wasn’t sure how exactly it was standing as she couldn’t see any wires or beams holding it in place.
+The staircase didn’t fall with Chloe going full force, but Sydney wasn’t sure how exactly the steps were standing as she couldn’t see any wires or beams holding the structure in place.

 Chloe ran up several more stairs.
 “Come on.
 It’s safe.”